 Speech & Language

-Common injuries and diseases associated with loss of speech and language include, but is not limited to: Aphasia, Stroke, and Apraxia.
-NMT helps to reverse the damage done through a series of specialized interventions, including Musical Speech Stimulation and Melodic Intonation Therapy.
+Common injuries and diseases associated with loss of speech and language include, but is not limited to: aphasia, apraxia, and dysarthria.

 “About 1 third of stroke survivors have Aphasia, an impairment of language. “